Written By: Devin Golden

 What is the average survival time for people With sarcomatoid mesothelioma?

-Sarcomatoid mesothelioma has the poorest average prognosis of the three cell types.
-The average life expectancy after diagnosis is eight months.
-For patients who receive treatment, the prognosis can improve to 1-2 years.
+The average survival time for people with sarcomatoid mesothelioma is less than one year.
+This cell type of mesothelioma has the poorest average prognosis of the three cell types.
 However, there are stories of patients with sarcomatoid mesothelioma far surpassing their life expectancy and living for five or more years.

 Sources & Author